 It’s also easier for editors to access the manuscript files that they need.
 We know that downloading manuscripts with multiple attachments can be cumbersome, so we’ve made it possible to download a manuscript and all of its accompanying files with one click, in addition to the ability to download individual files.
 Now, when editors go to a manuscript’s work area they will see a “download all files” link.
 Click the link and get everything you need!

-We’ve also introduced two improvements to our open access publishing software.
+We’ve also introduced two improvements to our Open Access Publishing Platform.
 First, we know that many authors value and benefit from having access to their article’s readership stats, so we’ve added public readership analytics to all HTML articles.
-Journals that use Scholastica’s typesetting service will now have pageview and PDF download counts that update in real-time displayed on all of their HTML article pages.
+Journals that use Scholastica’s Production Service and OA Publishing Platform will now have pageview and PDF download counts that update in real-time displayed on all of their HTML article pages.
 Authors can use these analytics to highlight the impacts of their work in professional and funding applications.
 Analytics can also help journals draw more readers to articles by showing that others are engaging with them.

-Finally, we’ve made some updates to the backend of our open access publishing platform to make all of the journal websites hosted on Scholastica load more quickly.
+Finally, we’ve made some updates to the backend of our OA Publishing Platform to make all of the journal websites hosted on Scholastica load more quickly.
 Page load speed is one of the factors that Google uses to rank websites in its search results, so we’re always checking to make sure that our pages load as quickly as possible.
 This improvement will further optimize all Scholastica journal websites to improve their likelihood of being displayed in relevant search results.

 We hope you enjoy these new features!
 As always, if you have any questions please don’t hesitate to contact us at firstname.lastname@example.org!